getnikola/nikola-site/stories/creating-a-custom-page.rst

     .. filters: filters.typogrify

+Please note that the filter requires the ``typogrify`` package, which is not included with the basic Nikola distribution.
+You need to install it yourself (usually from ``pip``).

 Choosing the right font for a page or a site is an art.
 One I suck at, so I just went with a font that was similar to the one used in the original book.
 There are a number of those, but I chose `Gentium Basic <https://www.google.com/fonts/specimen/Gentium+Basic>`__.
 You can, of course, choose whatever